aburnheimer/json-endure/README.md

 ===========

-`json-endure` provides helper methods to the JSON and String classes to make-do with interrupted JSON text.
-It does so by closing double-quotes, brackets and braces, whether the interruption occurs in an array value, hash key, or hash value.
+`json-endure` provides helper methods to the JSON and String classes to make-do with truncated JSON text.
+It does so by closing double-quotes, brackets and braces, whether the truncation occurs in an array value, hash key, or hash value.
 These methods may be helpful in a case where you want to examine the first bunch of bytes of a very large file, without downloading all of it.

-It will not repair bad JSON encountered before the interruption.
+It will not repair bad JSON encountered before the truncation.

 License
 -------